ianva/vim-googurl/README.md

 The plugin will define a `FindUrls` command.
 Put your cursor over a word, call `:FindUrls` and you will be offered a set of choices drawn from Google.

 For instance, suppose that you want to link to [Github](https://github.com/), put the word `Github` under your cursor, and invoke `:FindUrls`.
 You will be prompted to choose the URL among several Google matches.
 Make a choice, and the link will appear as `[Github](https://github.com/)` in your markdown file.

+## Todo

+Nice features would be:

+- Use the current visual selection in addition to the word under cursor
+- Make a [Wikipedia](http://www.wikipedia.org/)-specific version

 ## License